mhallerud/multiplex_wormhole/docs/index.md

 ## Multiplex Wormhole Functions

+See [multiplex_wormhole](multiplex_wormhole.md) for details on the primary function that runs panel design.
 Click on the functions below for detailed information on inputs, outputs, and settings (including defaults).

 1. [Batch Primer Design](1_BatchPrimerDesign.md) with `mw-primer-design`